JobCollins/Pharma-Prediction-App/README.md

 ## Prediction Algorithm
 As of now, the app uses ARIMA which is not as accurate in predictions.
 Evaluation of different models is currently in progress, however.

+## Software Engineering Practices: Modularization
+The code in this app has been modularized i.e. has been divided into modules for splitting data, seasonality, processing, the model, and predictions run.
+The modules are imported for use across different modules.

 ## How to Run
   1. Clone or download the repository.
   2. `cd` into the `app/model` directory.